tanjimin/CANVAS/README.md

 # CANVAS

+Official repository for Characterization of tumor heterogeneity through segmentation-free representation learning on multiplexed imaging data

-# Instructions for running the CANVAS analysis framework for multiplexed images.
+The following are the instructions for running the CANVAS analysis framework for multiplexed images.

 ## Overview:
 CANVAS pipeline requires 4 steps: